3 steps to buying the right bike

 There are three main types of bikes:

-Road Bike – Designed for riding at speed on paved streets.
-Featuring skinny tires, a lightweight frame and a riding position that puts you bent over the handlebars, this is the bike for travelling long distances at higher speeds.
+Road Bike – Designed for riding at speed on paved roads.
+Featuring skinny tires, drop handlebars, a lightweight frame and an aerodynamically-efficient riding position, this is the bike for travelling long distances at higher speeds.

-Hybrid Bike – A cross between a road and mountain bike with the best features of both.
-A good choice if most of your riding will be shorter trips on pavement.
+Hybrid Bike – A compromise between a road and mountain bike.
+A good choice if most of your riding will be shorter trips on paved roads or shared paths.
 With skinnier, smooth tires, they typically can go faster than mountain bikes, yet feature the upright seat and handlebar position that many people find more comfortable.

 Mountain Bike – A bike for the adventurous.
-Wide tires, usually with knobby treads and a stout frame, all designed to handle riding on grass, dirt and rugged trails without falling apart.
-They are not as fast as road or hybrid bikes and impractical for regular urban riding, but they are hardy and offer a comfortable riding position.
+Wide tires, usually with knobby treads and a stout frame, all designed to handle riding on dirt and rugged trails without falling apart.
+They are not as efficient on pavement as road or hybrid bikes and therefore less suited to regular urban riding, but they are hardy and typically offer a comfortable riding position.

 2. Get on a bike!